creamofthecraft/creamofthecraft.github.io/about.md

 ## Our clients

-Our clients are have ranged from single individuals who are just curious about <i>Snowy Flowers</i> to couples looking for giveaways for their wedding to passionate crafters who want to create wonderful creations as well.
+Our clients have ranged from single individuals who are just curious about <i>Snowy Flowers</i> to couples looking for giveaways for their wedding to passionate crafters who want to create wonderful creations as well.

 We achieve this by sharing our most beautiful creations to them and make sure they are happy with it.